 Horus and Seth

-A legendary fight between two ancient Egyptian pharaohs, which is often used as a metaphor.
-Seth would represent the evil and chaos in this narrative, while the falcon god Horus represents the good and order in upper and lower Egypt.
+Seth represents evil and chaos in this narrative, while the falcon god Horus represents good and order in upper and lower Egypt.

 The Meaning of the Eye of Horus

 The good, quite obviously, was the one that was idolized in ancient Egypt.
 The idolization was represented through the ‘Eye of Horus’, a symbol of prosperity and protection.
-It relates back to Horus’ eye being popped out during the fight with Seth, as mentioned before.
+It relates back to Horus’ eye being popped out during the fight with Set.

 But, Horus was lucky.
 The eye was magically restored by Hathor, and this restoration came to symbolize the process of making whole and healing.